infocusp/scaLR/config/README.md

 **exp_run** {int}: `0`
 default: `0`
-Experiment runs for comparison
+The n-th run for `exp_name`

 Notes:
 Final experiment directory would be: `dirpath/{exp_name}_{exp_run}/`
-This will be considered as the root directory for this run, and all subsequent file operations, logging, storing would be done here.
-Any subsequent occurrence of `dirpath` should be assumed as the root directory and not parameter passed.
+This will be considered as the root directory for this experiment run, and all subsequent I/O operations like logging, storing of files, configs, results would be done here.

 ## Data
-**chunksize** {int}: `int | null`
+**sample_chunksize** {int}: `int | null`
 default: `10000`
 Useful for low resources utilization.
-This will ensure all data is stored in multiple chunks of atmost `chunksize` samples.
+This will ensure all data is stored in multiple chunks of atmost `sample_chunksize` samples.
 This does not hamper any logic in algorithms, but simply ensures that entire dataset is never loaded all at once on the RAM.
 `null` value will disregard this optimization.

 **split_data** {dict}: